Stephens-Library/Designing-Data-Intensive-Applications/chapter_1/Reliable Applications.md

 ## How Important is Reliability?
 Reliability is not just for nuclear power stations and air traffic control software

-More mundane applications are also expected to work reliably, bugs in business applications cause lost productivity and outages of ecommerce sites can have huge costs in terms of lost revenue and reputation damage
+More mundane applications are also expected to work reliably, bugs in business applications cause lost productivity and outages of e-commerce sites can have huge costs in terms of lost revenue and reputation damage

-There are situations in which we may choose to sacrifice reliability in order to reduce development costs (e.g when developing a prototype product for an unprovement market) or operational costs, but we should be very conscious when cutting corners
+There are situations in which we may choose to sacrifice reliability to reduce development costs (e.g when developing a prototype product for an unproven market) or operational costs, but we should be very conscious when cutting corners